gitmko/dwm-mko/README.md

 TODO:
 - Automatic Install Script
-- Add Fedora Guide (considering the red hat situation, i might not do this)
+- Add Fedora Guide
 - Add some keybinds
 - Add window rules

 ## Manual Install instructions (Debian)

-(Make sure to grab my `bar` script in the `scripts` directory and place it in yours for the bar configuration)
+(I have a script titled `bar` in the `scripts` directory, if you want to change the script and where it's executed from, check `autostart.sh`)

 ### Dependencies